 Bring a few friends or your family along on this French canal cruise for the adventure of a lifetime because a French barge vacation with us makes an impact with authentic experiences, new profound relationships, and cultural experiences.

-Whether you want an active adventure out in the picturesque French countryside, a relaxed cruise down the scenic waterways, or something in between, we’re ready to help you make the lasting memories of a lifetime on a French barge vacation in France.
+Whether you want an active adventure out in the picturesque French countryside, a relaxed cruise down the scenic waterways, or something in between, we’re ready to help you make the lasting memories of a lifetime on a luxury French barge cruise in France.
 This is the stuff of travel tales.

 Burgundy is even more beautiful than the imagination.
 On our Burgundy canal cruises itinerary, you’ll take in some of the best destinations in France for wine lovers.

 Discover the depth and complexity of Burgundy wines during one of our French canal cruises.
 An inexperienced or seasoned wine lover learns to identify and appreciate a wide palette during wine tasting at some of the most renowned wineries in the world and Burgundy vineyards.

-At the Château de Pommard wines are produced from five different Terriors within a single Clos.
-This is the largest monopoly owned by a single owner in Burgundy today.
+At the Château de Pommard wines are produced from five different terroirs within a single Clos.
+This is also the largest monopol owned by a single owner in Burgundy today.
 Guests visit the Château de Pommard to discover their passion and taste a selection of fine French Burgundy wines.
 Pommard vineyards lies between Beaune and Volnay along the Côte de Beaune.

 Our all-inclusive luxury French barge cruises in France are packed with adventure and excitement; the result is a pure French fantasy!
 Discover the rich flavors and zest for local life barging on the canals and rivers of France.

 Explore boutique shops and bustling local markets, lunch at a local bistro while pampered by the owners themselves, tour the legendary Burgundian vineyards, and wineries dotting the countryside, and walk the ramparts of historic château in private tours, all possible to do during one of our French canal cruises.

 Burgundy is even more beautiful than the imagination.
 There’s a special flavor with a blend of culture and tradition.
 It’s in the Burgundy wine but it transcends everything.
 It’s in the graciousness of the people.
 It’s in the quaint villages speckled among the Burgundy vineyards.
 And you quickly learn that fine French wine is only where Burgundy’s story starts.